-Explore meaning, significance and celebrations of Gudi Padwa which will be celebrated on March 22 in 2023 across India.
+Explore meaning, significance and celebrations of Gudi Padwa which will be celebrated on April 9 in 2024 across India.

-Gudi Padwa 2023
+Gudi Padwa 2024

 Gudi Padwa is a vibrant and joyous festival celebrated by Marathi and Konkani Hindus, as well as other Hindus in different parts of India.
-This spring-time festival marks the traditional new year according to the Hindu calendar and is observed on the first day of the Chaitra month.
+This spring-time festival marks the traditional New Year according to the Hindu calendar and is observed on the first day of the Chaitra month.

 This auspicious day is filled with festivities, traditions, and customs that reflect the rich cultural heritage of Maharashtra, Goa, Madhya Pradesh, and the union territory of Dadra and Nagar Haveli and Daman and Diu.
 From colourful floor decorations called rangoli to special Gudhi dvaja (a saree or piece of cloth garlanded with flowers, mango and neem leaves, sugar crystal garland called gathi, topped with upturned silver or copper vessels), the festival is celebrated with enthusiasm and zeal.